OOPSpam/blog/_posts/2025-05-02-introducing-contextual-spam-detection.md

 ## Availability

-The feature is currently available through our API and [WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).
-We plan to extend support to Zapier, Make, and Bubble.io in the coming weeks.
+The feature is currently available through our [API](https://www.oopspam.com/docs/#spam-detection) and [WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/). ~~We plan to extend support to Zapier, Make, and Bubble.io in the coming weeks.~~ All official [integrations](https://www.oopspam.com/integrations/) now support Contextual Detection.

 In WordPress, you can find and enable this feature in the Contextual Detection tab of our plugin settings.